Come Join SCRA at Field Day 2019

 We will also have a Get-On-The-Air, or GOTA, station.
 I encourage all of our recently-licensed hams and even those old-timers that have not had an opportunity to get on the HF bands in the last year to give the GOTA station a try.
 It will be operating on SSB.
 We will need control operators (General or higher) to allow the unlicensed and under-licensed hams the ability to work HF.
 We get extra points if there is always a mentor at the GOTA station.

-We will also have a VHF/UHF/Satellite station.
+We will also have a Satellite station.
 We were not able to make a satellite contacts the last couple years, but this year we hope to change that.
+This station might also make other non-Satellite QSOs on the VHF and UHF bands.

 We need your help!